AuthorizeNet/accept-sample-app/README.md

 ![Apple Pay Screenshot](screenshots/apple-pay.png "Screenshots showing Apple Pay on the Web.")

 In this sample we demonstrate how to:

-* Integrate with the ApplePay.js library
+* Integrate with the ApplePay.js library.
 * Validate your merchant identity from your server.
 * Complete the transaction by passing the Apple Pay payment data in the Authorize.Net createTransaction API.

-Please note that you will need to have a merchant ID set up with Apple as described in the Apple Pay documentation https://developer.apple.com/reference/applepayjs/
+Please note that you will need to have a merchant ID set up with Apple as described in their Apple Pay documentation: https://developer.apple.com/reference/applepayjs/